marcob2178/Arduino-Based-Game-Locomotion/README.md

 4) any PC or console gamepad controller that have potentiometers in Joystick; and/or any VR controller that have potentiometers in Joystick
 5) pair of shoes to mount the sensors on
 6) Arduino UNO

+This locomotion method would work for any PC games and console games and for vr games where in the vr game the movements are controlled by the joystick of a vr controller